smussenden/data-journalism-19-spring/instructor-notes/01-session-notes.md

 * Even in breaking news situations, the best reporters are thinking beyond just "what happened"?
 They're thinking about why something happened, figuring out how to put it in context.
 They're producing stories of impact that, through sunshine, could help prevent future tragedies, and thinking about the next story.
 * Using data, they're moving beyond the story everyone has -- what happened -- to a more exclusive story -- how widespread the problem is -- that only they have because they knew how to find a database, understand what's in it (through documentation and interviews), the technical skill and news sense to analyze it, and build a story around it.
 * That's what this class is about.
 If you master this process -- what we'll define as the basics of data journalism, and used to be called computer assisted reporting -- and you will get lots of great stories.
 And it will set you up for more advanced data journalism work in future courses.
+You will learn through your analysis things that, quite possibly, no one else knows.
+Exclusive information.
 * Data journalism doesn't just mean data analysis.
 There's a lot of human reporting involved.
 * And lot of people can find some data online, analyze it quickly and post a story.
 Sometimes data journalism is really that easy.
 But the best application of this work takes time and effort.
 That's what we'll learn in this class.